2020 was the Year of the Rat! So it’s only fair that we celebrate the Chinese New Year with some awesome Rat Crafts for Kids!

 Your kids will love these fun color, cut & assemble animal headbands for the Chinese New Year; they are a perfect complement to your seasonal activities!
 Buy it from our shop here – CHINESE ZODIAC ANIMAL HEADBAND SET

-For 2020, 25th January is the Chinese New Year and this is the Year of the Rat, which is the first animal in the Chinese zodiac.
+For 2020, the 25th of January was the Chinese New Year and this is the Year of the Rat, which is the first animal in the Chinese zodiac.
 Rats are considered symbols of wealth and abundance in Chinese culture.
 So let’s join in and begin the celebrations this New Year with an abundance of rat crafts for kids!

 Chinese New Year Rat Crafts for Kids